Michael-Nolan/Public/Simulations/AV_Insurance/AVInsurance.md

 * Up to $50,000 total medical expenses per crash.
 * Up to $25,000 total property damage per crash.

-It should be clear that minimums of 25/50/25 are laughable low in 2025 given the cost of medical care and the cost of a new cars.
+It should be clear that minimums of 25/50/25 are laughably low in 2025 given the cost of medical care and the cost of new cars.

 **Defensive Driving:** Sometimes, but not always, it takes two to tango.
-When this simulation determines that a car is going to cause a crash, there is noting the "victim's" car can do to avoid the crash.
+When this simulation determines that a car is going to cause a crash, there is nothing the "victim's" car can do to avoid the crash.
 This simulation uses just a single variable for crash rate.
-A more comprehensive simulation might have two variable, one for percent chance to cause a crash, and one for percent chance to avoid a crash.
+A more comprehensive simulation might have two variables, one for percent chance to cause a crash, and one for percent chance to avoid a crash.

 ## Results
 When AV market penetration increases from 1% to 90% the following results were observed: